renovatebot/renovate/docs/usage/bot-comparison.md

 # Bot comparison

 This page explains the key differences between Renovate and Dependabot, to help you choose a bot.
-We're trying to be as objective as possible, so this is not a "versus" or anti-Dependabot page.
+We are trying to be as objective as possible, so this is not a "versus" or anti-Dependabot page.

 If you see anything wrong on this page, please let us know by creating a [Discussion](https://github.com/renovatebot/renovate/discussions), or edit this page with a PR.